gangdong/gangdong.github.io/_posts/2018-03-20-Others-github-blog.md

 date:   2018-03-23 21:03:36 +0800
 categories: Web Github
 ---
-I have constructed my personal website by Jekyll on Github pages, I thought I would write a little blog post about how to make your own website by Jekyll on Github Pages.<br>
+I have constructed my personal blog by Jekyll on Github pages, I thought I would write a little blog post about how to make your own blog website by Jekyll on Github Pages.<br>
 I would separate the contents into short blogs, reading long articles are always easy to make people feel weary.<br>
 This page will introduce how to create your personal blog based on Github pages.
 Next pages I will introduce Jekyll and how to use it to enrich your blog.<br>